You may have heard of the term “cloud computing” – usually along with claims that it is set to revolutionise the way businesses use technology.

 You then access these applications via the Internet.

 Think of cloud computing in a similar way to electricity.
-In order to get the benefits of electricity you could run your own generator.
-However most people tend to let the electricity service provider worry about all the technical details of how electricity is generated and delivered.
+To get the benefits of electricity you could run your own generator.
+Most people let their electricity service provider worry about the technical details of how electricity is generated and delivered.

 We just want the benefits of electricity without all the hassles.
 So we pay them a monthly fee to take care of it.